tobie/www.tobie.me/w3c-2022-board-elections.md

 If you want to learn more about me, here's a [short bio](https://www.tobie.me/), my [LinkedIn profile](https://www.linkedin.com/in/tobielangel/), and my [twitter account](https://twitter.com/tobie).

-If you have questions, thoughts, or jsut want to chat about W3C, please feel free to just [email me](mailto:tobie@unlockopen.com) or [schedule a call](https://savvycal.com/tobie/office-hours?d=30).
+If you have questions, thoughts, or just want to chat about W3C, please feel free to  [email me](mailto:tobie@unlockopen.com) or [schedule a call](https://savvycal.com/tobie/office-hours?d=30).

-## Tobie's Statement
+## My statement

 <small>Re-posted from [W3C's nominations and statements page](https://www.w3.org/2022/08/bod-nominations.html#tl) with a few links added.</small>